Captain Planet and the Planeteers: Plot

-Each episode is followed by at least one "Planeteer Alert" clip, often connected to the plot, which discusses environmental-political and social-political issues and how the viewer can contribute and be part of "the solution" rather than "the pollution".
+Each episode is followed by at least one "Planeteer Alert clip, often connected to the plot, which discusses environmental-political and social-political issues and how the viewer can contribute and be part of "the solution" rather than "the pollution".

 Characters

 Captain Planet

-In situations that the Planeteers cannot resolve alone, they can combine their planetary powers to summon the titular Captain Planet (voiced by David Coburn), who is Ma-Ti's magnified heart power in the form of a male superhero avatar with blue skin and green hair.
-He possesses the Planeteers' amplified powers, along with typical superhero powers such as flight and superhuman strength.
-Once his work is done, Captain Planet returns to the planet and leaves viewers with the message: "The power is yours!"
-While he usually manifests to deal with a crisis before leaving, some episodes explore him existing beyond this.
-For example, in the episode "Greenhouse Planet", he is summoned while Kwame and Ma-Ti are in space, preventing the energy from their rings from returning to its source and depowering him to a human level.
+In situations that the Planeteers cannot resolve alone, they can combine their planetary powers to summon the titular Captain Planet (voiced by David Coburn), who is Ma-Ti's magnified heart power in the form of a humanoid avatar with blue skin and green hair.
+He possesses the Planeteers' amplified powers, along with flight and superhuman strength.

 Captain Planet's weaknesses are pollution and smog.
 When he comes in contact with either, his powers are weakened and he has to return to the earth to recover.

 Planeteers

 The Planeteers.
 Clockwise from top left: Gi, Kwame, Linka, Ma-Ti, and Wheeler.

 The Planeteers are a group chosen by Gaia to protect the planet from environmental disasters and to educate humanity to prevent further disasters.
 Gaia uses her "Planet Vision" in the Crystal Chamber to discover where destruction is occurring, which is usually caused by the Eco-Villains, and sends the Planeteers to help solve the problem.
 The Planeteers use solar-powered transportation, usually the Geo-Cruiser, to avoid causing pollution themselves.